-The best way to get started is to go on a nature walk so you can find just about everything you need for your toy twig raft.
-You'll need at least two thick sticks for the base and seven to nine smaller sticks for the raft deck.
-Lastly, look for one small twig that's big enough to support your mast but small enough that it's not too heavy for your raft.
+- Go on a nature walk so you can find just about everything you need for your toy twig raft.
+You'll need at least two thick sticks for the base and seven to nine smaller sticks for the raft's deck.
+Look for one small twig that's big enough to support your mast but small enough that it's not too heavy for your raft.

-Cut the seven to nine smaller sticks that will serve as your raft's deck to the same length.
+- Cut the 7 to 9 smaller sticks that will serve as your raft's deck to the same length.
 Place them in a row.
 This is the base of your raft.

-Cut a sail shape out of construction paper or felt.
-Mark half an inch from the top and bottom and make small holes for your twig mast to slide through the sail.
+- Cut a sail shape out of construction paper or felt.
+Mark 0.5" from the top and bottom and make small holes for your twig mast to slide through the sail.

-If you're really feeling adventurous enough to let your child put her own stamp on it, you can also let her chew up a piece of gum and press that down into the base of the raft instead, followed by the mast to anchor it.
+- Let your child put her own stamp on it, or have them chew up a piece of gum and press that down into the base of the raft instead, followed by the mast to anchor it.
 Once it dries, the gum is a lighter weight.
 It's also a good way to prevent a little brother from playing with the raft because of the ick factor.